-A. Reporting Options
+B. Reporting Options

-Any individual, including a third party, may make a report concerning sexual misconduct.
-Complainants and third parties are encouraged to report sexual misconduct as soon as possible to allow LECOM to respond promptly and effectively.
+An individual may make a report concerning discrimination on the basis of sex and such reports are encouraged to be made as soon as possible to allow LECOM to respond promptly and effectively.

-A person who has experienced sexual misconduct under this policy, or a person who witnesses sexual misconduct under this policy, has the right to simultaneously file a complaint with LECOM and to pursue a criminal complaint with law enforcement.
-Victims and witnesses of sexual misconduct have the right to be assisted by LECOM in notifying law enforcement authorities of sexual misconduct or they can decline to notify such authorities.
+A person who has experienced discrimination on the basis of sex prohibited under this policy, or a person who witnesses discrimination on the basis of sex, may simultaneously notify LECOM and pursue a criminal complaint with law enforcement.
+Victims and witnesses have the right to be assisted by LECOM in notifying law enforcement authorities of sex-based harassment, including sexual assault, dating violence, domestic violence, and stalking, or they can decline to notify such authorities.
 LECOM may, however, have a statutory reporting obligation when it becomes aware of certain factual allegations.
 Parties may also have options to file civil actions in court or with administrative agencies.